grafana/grafana/docs/sources/enterprise/access-control/provisioning.md

 ### Delete roles

-To delete a role, you can add a list of roles under the `deleteRoles` section in the configuration file.
+To delete a role, add a list of roles under the `deleteRoles` section in the configuration file.

 > Deletion of roles listed under the `deleteRoles` section happens **before** saving roles listed under the `roles` section.